The Chill Winter Adventure Race January 30, 2021 Cumberland State Forest, Virginia

 10:00am: Race Start

 An adventure race in the dead of winter.
-Say what?
+Yep that’s right!
+Why not!
 Because adventure knows no season.

-The Chill is back this winter for its 5th Edition!
-If you love being outside in the winter with that crisp cold air, clear woods, no spider webs, and the chance of some white stuff on the ground then The Chill is for you!
+The Chill is back this winter for its 6th Edition!
+If you love being outside in the winter—with crisp cold air, clear woods, no spider webs, and the chance of some white stuff on the ground—then The Chill is for you!

+Back for it’s second year at this location, with a brand new race course!
 Nestled in the heart of central Virginia lies Cumberland State Forest—the second largest forest in the state of Virginia.
 It is a recreational playground rich in history with nearly 100 miles of combined trails, forest service roads, fire roads and creeks to explore.
 It has adventure written all over it, especially in the winter!
-The launching point for the race will be in Bear Creek State Park which is located in the heart of the forest.
-At the finish line you will be rewarded with a hot dinner and beverages.
+The launching point for the race is Bear Creek Lake State Park, which is located in the heart of the forest.
+At the finish line, you'll be rewarded with a hot dinner and beverages.

-You never know what the weather will bring come race day and that is what makes The Chill so fun and popular.
+You never know what the weather will bring come race day, and that is what makes The Chill so fun..
 Rain, snow, ice, sleet or shine, get ready for an awesome winter day outside!

 Teams will trek, bike and navigate through the Cumberland State Forest and Bear Creek Lake State Park.
 The team that acquires the most checkpoints in the fastest time wins.